mikavl/zabbix-agent-lhm/README.md

 This project is licensed under the [MIT license](LICENSE).

 [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/) is licensed under the Mozilla Public License Version 2.0.
+See [Licenses/LibreHardwareMonitor.html](Licenses/LibreHardwareMonitor.html) for a copy of the license.

 [YamlDotNet](https://github.com/aaubry/YamlDotNet) is licensed under its respective license.